Milk Thistle (PDQ®)

 Have any preclinical (laboratory or animal) studies been conducted using

 Research in a laboratory or using animals is done to find out if a drug, procedure, or treatment is likely to be useful in humans.
 Preclinical studies are done before clinical trials (in humans) are begun.

 Silymarin, the active substance found in milk thistle seeds, has been studied in laboratory research.
-These studies have shown that it acts as an antioxidant by:
+These studies have shown that it:

-Silybin, the major compound found in silymarin, has been studied in laboratory experiments using cancer cell lines (cells adapted to grow in the laboratory).
-These studies show that silybin:
+Silybin A and B, the major components of silymarin, have been studied in laboratory experiments using cancer cell lines (cells adapted to grow in the laboratory).
+These studies suggest that these silybins: